 Just like humans, dogs need to have their teeth cleaned to make sure they stay healthy.
 This preventative dental treatment can be an excellent way to help keep your pup’s smile happy and healthy.
 But you may be wondering, how much does dog teeth cleaning cost?
 We explore the need for this essential type of dental care and what you can expect with dog dental cleaning costs.

 Did you know that gum disease is the most common disease affecting pet dogs?
 Estimates show that more than two-thirds of dogs over three years old have some form of periodontal disease.
 This disease can be silently destructive, eating away the supporting structures around the teeth without apparent signs and symptoms until it’s gone past the point for reversing its effects.
 If it goes too far, perfectly healthy teeth can be lost because nothing will hold them in place.
 Do you know how to protect your dog from gum disease?

-Teeth are an essential part of your dog’s body and play a significant role in their health.
+Teeth are essential to your dog’s body and play a significant role in their health.
 When dogs have healthy teeth, they can get the nutrients their bodies need to stay healthy and strong.
 When their teeth aren’t healthy, it affects total body health and can cause discomfort.
+Like us, dogs can get a tooth infection, which can be an excruciating, painful problem.
+A dog tooth infection is not something to ignore, and owners will need to seek veterinary care.
 Do you know how to check your dog’s teeth for an infection?